[CC 1961 §17.03; Ord. No. 81, 7-10-1940; Ord. No. 4643, 11-2-2020]

 It shall be unlawful to place and display for sale upon any public sidewalk within the City any groceries, provisions, commodities, vegetables, fruit, produce, goods, wares, or merchandise, without a special use permit approved by Council.

 [CC 1961 §17.23; Ord.
 No. 430, 9-3-1952; Ord.
 No. 1022, 10-21-1957; Ord.
 No. 1672 §1, 6-24-1968; Ord.
 No. 1697 §1, 10-21-1968]

-It shall be unlawful for any person to make or cause to be made, or help, aid, or assist in making any excavation whatsoever in any public street, alley, or other public place, or in any public easement or right-of-way in the City without a permit therefor from the City, which cost shall be as established in the Fee Schedule, Appendix A - Chapter 500..
+It shall be unlawful for any person to make or cause to be made, or help, aid, or assist in making any excavation whatsoever in any public street, alley, or other public place, or in any public easement or right-of-way in the City without a permit therefor from the Department of Public Works, which cost shall be as established in the Fee Schedule, Appendix A - Chapter 500..

 Application shall be made to and the permit issued by the Director of Public Works.
 Before such permit is issued, the applicant shall deposit with the City such sum of money as, in the judgment of the Director of Public Works will be sufficient to restore the street, alley, or other public thoroughfare, easement, or right-of-way to as good condition as it was before the excavation was made, and to pay all inspection fees incurred therein.
 The City shall retain out of the amount so deposited a sufficient sum to cover the cost of superintendence and inspection of the work authorized by such permit at the rate of as established in the Fee Schedule, Appendix A, Chapter 500, per hour of actual time consumed in such superintendence and inspection, and the balance of such deposit, if any, shall be returned to the depositor.
-All backfills shall be made with a granular material, according to the specifications which may be prescribed by the City Engineer or other head of the Street Department.
+All backfills shall be made with a granular material, according to the specifications which may be prescribed by the Director of Public Works/Street Superintendent.

 Any person engaged in making frequent excavations may, in lieu of a deposit as above required, file a bond with the City in the penal sum of two thousand dollars ($2,000.00), conditioned upon the restoration of the surface of any excavation made to its original condition as required by this Chapter.
 The deposit of such bond shall not, however, release the applicant from depositing a sufficient amount of money to pay for the superintendence and inspection of each excavation as set forth in this Section.